Where are you from? Atlanta, GA

 Why do this now?
 Because I'm gonna die someday!
 That's dramatic, but true.
 Working at a hospital, I interacted with a lot of people who were sick and dying.
 It really puts things in perspective.
 I'm not going to be around forever, this has been a bucket list item for both me and Nate for a long time.
 We always imagined it would be something we'd do after we had kids and they grew up, but when we started talking about quitting our jobs to move out of Chicago, the idea to take a bigger break to travel the world seemed like even more fun.
 Although taking a break in my career scares the crap out of me, I think I'll always have time to work, but I won't always have time for this.

-What do you hope to get out of the trip?
-Honestly, I'm a little stuck on what I want to do next work wise.
+What did you hope to get out of the trip?
+Before traveling, I felt stuck on what I wanted to do next work wise.
 I've been working since I turned 15.
 In college, I did the prerequisite Internship in My Field.
 I bought a black suit and learned how to send thank you notes directly after an interview.
 One month after graduation, I accepted a full-time salaried position complete with 401k and dental.
-Seven years and four jobs later, I'm just now starting to step back and ask myself, "Wait, is this really what I want to be doing with my career?"
+Eight years and four jobs later, I started to step back and ask myself, "Wait, is this really what I want to be doing with my career?"
 The trip helped me refocus my career on what I love- food and travel.
 Now, after a year of living small and seeing lots of other possibilities, I run my own food tour in Denver and host a weeklong cooking vacation in Italy.

 Where have you traveled before?
 I've been to Mexico, Costa Rica, Belize, Argentina, Chile, Spain, Portugal, China and Thailand.